 \subsection{Interaction, Governance, and Operational Escalation}

-Robust autonomy also has an interaction dimension.
-Many operational settings are not single-controller problems but systems of agents---vehicles negotiating right-of-way, inventory nodes coordinating replenishment, or software agents bidding in markets.
-In these environments, safety depends not only on worst-case uncertainty but also on incentives, equilibrium selection, and protocol design.
-OR’s game-theoretic toolkit is central: design communication and commitment rules that prevent deadlock, align local objectives with system goals, and restrict admissible behaviors to rule out pathological equilibria.
-The aim is to reduce the strategic degrees of freedom through which interaction can produce systemic harm.
+Robust autonomy has an interaction dimension.
+Many operational settings are systems of agents---vehicles negotiating right-of-way, inventory nodes coordinating replenishment, software agents bidding in markets.
+Safety depends on incentives, equilibrium selection, and protocol design alongside worst-case uncertainty.
+OR's game-theoretic toolkit is central: design communication and commitment rules that prevent deadlock, align local objectives with system goals, and rule out pathological equilibria.
+The aim is to reduce the strategic degrees of freedom through which interaction produces systemic harm.

 Robustness without governance is incomplete.
 Deployment is not solving \cref{eq:minimax_general} once; drift, nonstationarity, and updates make control ongoing.
-Assured autonomy therefore needs an explicit monitoring-and-deference policy: what is measured, what counts as ``out of control,'' and what action follows.
-Here OR’s sequential decision and monitoring traditions apply directly: escalation is itself a control policy, and fallback is a designed operating regime rather than an improvised human response.
+Assured autonomy needs an explicit monitoring-and-deference policy: what is measured, what counts as ``out of control,'' and what action follows.
+OR's sequential decision and monitoring traditions apply: escalation is itself a control policy, and fallback is a designed operating regime, not an improvised human response.